nickfff-dev/anki-online-dict-helper/README.md

 # Online Dictioary Helper (with anki support)

-It's a chrome extension to be customized to show online dictionary content.
-It also can help make note in anki desktop (with ankiconnect installed)
+It's a chrome extension to show online dictionary content.
+It also can help make note in anki desktop (with ankiconnect installed).

+The  most important is that it support your own script to grab online dictionary content.

 # Background

 Reading (a lot) is the most importanrt aspect for serious language learner.
 Inspired by [readlang.com](http://readlang.com/) and [Foosoft/yomichan](https://github.com/FooSoft/yomichan), I built up a English-Chinese learning chrome extension - [Anki Dict Helper](https://github.com/ninja33/anki-dict-helper) in 2016.
 When users are reading web page online, they can move mouse cursor to the unkown word, press <kbd>shift</kbd> key, and then a pop up windows with that word definition will be displayed.
-It also can help make an anki note filled fields with **word**, **definition** and **context** (the surrounding sentence of selected word).
+It also can help make an anki note filling fields with **word**, **definition** and **context** (the surrounding sentence of selected word).

 # The idea